-Claire Brumby Shares Her Advice On How You Can Succeed As An Entrepreneur
+Claire Brumby Shares How You Can Succeed As An Entrepreneur

 Award-winning food entrepreneur and bestselling author, Claire Brumby, founded an international healthy snacking brand after surviving a life-threatening illness.

 Having suffered a pulmonary embolism, Claire ‘ate herself well’ and in doing so, spotted a gap in the market for a healthy snacking alternative.
 Now sold in 21 countries, Scrubbys Vegetable Crisps are a true testament to Claire’s unparalleled drive and determination.